emma-k-mitchell/Full-Stack-Development-Dashboard/README.md

 # Full-Stack-Development-Dashboard

 ### Project Scenario
 As a developer for Global Rain, a software company, I was tasked with developing a web application for Grazioso Salvare, a company that works with shelter dogs to find specific breeds best suited for rescue training.
-The application pulls from a database with existing data from various animal shelters about the dogs residing at each location.
+The application pulls from a database with existing data from various animal shelters about the animals residing at each location.
 Development on this project was broken into three stages: MongoDB authentication and indexing, implimenting Python middle-ware CRUD functionality, and the development of the Python web application.

 ### Development and Experience
 My work on this project resulted in a Python web application that allows users to search through a database, via a dashboard, to better visualize the data as well as identify and categorize database members.
 This was my first introduction to full-stack development, and from this class, I gained experience developing client/server applications that interface with client-side code via databases.
 Included in this repository is my README word document and ProjectTwoDashboard.zip.
 The README document was updated over the 7 weeks of development to clearly document the project's development, functionality, and purpose.
 The zip file includes two documents, one is a .py file and the other is an .ipynb file.
 These can be uploaded into Jupyter notebook to view the finished product.